-Give your folder a name (e.g., “Sales & Promotions”), and click Create folder.
+Give your folder a name (for example, “Sales & Promotions”), and click Create folder.

-To move a single campaign into a folder, click the overflow menu (three dots) for the campaign you want to move, and select Move to folder.
+To move a single campaign into a folder, click the overflow menu (three dots) for the campaign you want to move and select Move to folder from the dropdown menu.

-- Folders can only be used to group resources of the same type (you can’t add templates, campaigns, and workflows to the same folder).
-You’ll have a separate set of folders for your Templates, Campaigns, and Workflows pages.
+- Folders can only be used to group resources of the same type (you can’t add templates, campaigns, and journeys to the same folder).
+You’ll have a separate set of folders for your Templates, Campaigns, and Journeys pages.